gqmaguirejr/E-learning/README.md

 ## insert_teachers_grading_standards.py
 Purpose: To insert examiners names into a grading scale for use with an assignment to keep track of who the examiner for a student is.
 The example code will be used as the name of the grading scale.

+The documentation of this program is in Abusing_grading_schemes.docx.

 Input:
 ```
 ./insert_teachers_grading_standards.py -a account_id cycle_number school_acronym course_code